Introduction

 Type selector

-Selects an element of a specific type: h1
+Selects an element of a specific type: h1, p, table, etc.

 h2 {